-The State Board of Equalization (BOE) and 58 County Assessors jointly administer the welfare exemption.
-The BOE is responsible for determining whether an organization is organized and operating for exempt purposes, which qualifies the organization for either an Organizational Clearance Certificate (OCC) or a Supplemental Clearance Certificate (SCC).
-The County Assessor is responsible for determining whether using a qualifying organization's property is eligible for the welfare exemption.
-The County Assessor shall not grant the welfare exemption for an organization's property unless the organization holds either a valid OCC or SCC issued by the BOE.
+not grant the welfare exemption for an organization's property unless the organization holds either a valid OCC or SCC issued by the BOE.
 However, the County Assessor may deny a welfare exemption claim based on non-qualifying use of the property, notwithstanding that the BOE has issued the organization an OCC or SCC.
 The BOE tracks eligible nonprofit organizations and limited liability companies that hold valid OCCs and SCCs and monitors those organizations for continued eligibility.

-Once the BOE issues an OCC or an SCC to a qualified organization, the organization must file Form BOE-267, Claim for Welfare Exemption with the County Assessor where the property is located.
+Once the BOE issues an OCC or an SCC to a qualified organization, the organization must file a BOE-267 claim for the welfare exemption with the County Assessor where the property is located.
 The County Assessor is responsible for evaluating the application, determining whether the use of the property meets the statutory requirements for receiving the welfare exemption, and ultimately granting or denying the exemption to claimants.

-Under existing property tax law, properties that meet these requirements and are used exclusively for rental housing, including related facilities, are entitled to a "partial exemption," equal to that percentage of the value of the property that is equal to the percentage that the number of units serving lower income households represents of the total number of residential units, in any year that specific criteria apply.
+Under existing property tax law, properties that meet these requirements and are used exclusively for rental housing, including related facilities, are entitled to a partial exemption, equal to that percentage of the value of the property that is equal to the percentage that the number of units serving lower income households represents of the total number of residential units, in any year that specific criteria apply.
 These criteria include that the property be subject to a legal restriction that provides that units designated for use by lower-income households are continuously available to or occupied by lower-income households at rents not exceeding specified limits.4

 Proposed Law: Expands Welfare Exemption.
-This bill expands the welfare exemption for low-income rental housing in two ways:
+This bill expands the welfare exemption for low-income rental housing in three ways:

-- 1. Allows an over-income tenant of 100 percent AMI to be treated as occupied by a lower-income household if the owner of the property is subject to an enforceable and verifiable agreement with a public agency, a recorded deed restriction, or other legal document consistent with the requirements of RTC section 214(g)(2)(A)(iii).
-While the tenant must initially qualify for the housing with an AMI of 80 percent or below, the bill allows the tenant to stay if they do not exceed 100 percent.
-This provision will only be operative fiscal year 2024-25 through fiscal year 2028-29. - 2.
+- 1. Allows vacant land to qualify for the welfare exemption and creates a requirement to certify that property tax savings be used appropriately in the case of unoccupied land and improvements thereto, including buildings under construction. - 2.
+Allows an over-income tenant of 140 percent AMI to be treated as occupied by a lower-income household if the owner of the property is subject to an enforceable and verifiable agreement with a public agency, a recorded deed restriction, or other legal document consistent with the requirements of RTC section 214(g)(2)(A)(i).
+While the tenant must initially qualify for the housing with an AMI of 80 percent or below, the bill allows the tenant to stay indefinitely if they do not exceed 140 percent. - 3.
 Makes properties financed with qualified 501(c)(3) bonds eligible for the exemption.